foxminchan/BookWormOnDapr/README.md

 - [x] Implementing a microservices architecture with DDD, CQRS, and Event Sourcing
 - [x] Using the Sidecar Pattern to integrate Dapr with existing applications
 - [x] Using Vertical Slice Architecture to organize the codebase
-- [x] Using Keycloak IDP for authentication and authorization
+- [x] Using Duende IdentityServer for authentication and authorization
 - [x] Using Kafka for pub/sub messaging
 - [ ] Using NUKE for build automation
+- [ ] Integrating LLM with the application
+- [ ] Integrating with the Radius Platform for deployment

 ## Software Architecture